Berkeley-CS61B/website-fa23/materials/proj/proj0/index.md

 ### Tile

-This class represents numbered tiles on the board.
+This class represents the numbered tiles on the board.
 If a variable of type `Tile` is `null`, it's treated as an empty tile on the board.
 You will not need to instantiate any `Tile` objects, though you will need have an understanding of them since you will be using them in the `Model` class.
 The only method of this class you'll need to use is `.value()` which returns the value of the given tile.
 For example if `Tile t` corresponds to a